Klonoa 2: Dream Champ Tournament: Story

 Klonoa makes it through the preliminary rounds, as do Lolo and Popka.
 Klonoa also meets up with Chipple, another old friend, before facing off against his old foe Joka in his first match.
 Despite Joka's attempted foul play, Klonoa defeats him and advances to the second round while Joka is eliminated.
 After several matches, Klonoa faces Suiryu who warns him that he will find out Garlen's true colors should he win.
 At the end, Klonoa defeats Suiryu and witnesses him get turned into a gear, as Garlen admits to changing people into gears to function his fortress.
 Klonoa is disgusted as his friend Chipple has met this fate and he is not moved by Garlen's words on not turning the winner into a gear and still giving the cash prize.
 Guntz appears pleased with this, as Klonoa becomes worried on what became of his friend Lolo.

 Garlen then broadcasts Lolo as a hostage on the monitor, revealing she is next to turn into a gear after being defeated.
 Klonoa is angry especially when Guntz mocks Lolo's situation and is revealed to have injured Popka in the match.
 Klonoa declares that he won't lose to an amused Guntz once Garlen promises to release Lolo.
 Klonoa faces Guntz and after struggling in their match, emerges victorious over the bounty hunter who is then captured to be made into a gear.
 Garlen betrays his promise and decides to make Klonoa into his main gear since his talent is incredible, but Guntz interjects and frees Klonoa who faces against Garlen's giant robot to finish him off.
 Klonoa overcomes Garlen and destroys the machine, while also liberating Lolo.

 Garlen's defeat causes his fortress to be destroyed and turns his captives back to normal.
 Suiryu then arrests Garlen and it is revealed that he infiltrated the tournament to learn Garlen's plot.
 Guntz then makes off with Garlen's fortune while giving Klonoa the trophy, effectively bestowing upon him the title of champion of the tournament.
 Everyone celebrates Klonoa's recognition and victory that saved them all.

 Reception

 Klonoa 2: Dream Champ Tournament received generally positive reviews from critics upon release, earning aggregate scores of 77.50% at GameRankings and 78/100 at Metacritic.
-Famitsu gave the game 32 out of 40.